 where dx/dt, dy/dt, and dz/dt describe the velocity of the air parcel in the x, y, and z directions, respectively.

 Case 1: The air parcel is not moving.
 Then the change in x, y and z are all zero and:

-So, the change in the rainfall rate depends only on time. is called the Eulerian or local time derivative.
+So, the change in the rainfall rate depends only on time. is called the Eulerian or local time derivative, also called the local derivative.
 It is the time derivative that each of our weather observing stations record.

 Case 2: The air parcel is moving.
 Then the changes in its position occur over time, and it moves with a velocity, , where:

 A special symbol is given for the derivative when you follow the air parcel around.
-It is called the substantial, or total, derivative and is denoted by:
+It is called the substantial derivative, also called the Lagrangian derivative, material derivative, or total derivative and is denoted by: